 Bicycle bus

 The bicycle bus is the least bad way to get somewhere by bike.
-The only better way is to cycle there yourself, but that takes a lot of time.
-If the drivers would be less blunt it would even be a good way to travel.
-Compared to flying the bus is more expensive, but less bad for the environment.
-The chance of your bike arriving in once piece is probably also higher.
+The only better way is to cycle there yourself, but that takes time.
+If the drivers were less blunt, it would even be an excellent way to travel.
+Compared to flying, the bus is more expensive but less bad for the environment.
+The chance of your bike arriving in one piece is probably also higher.
 It takes about 19 hours to get to the south of France, it is faster, easier, and cheaper than taking the train.

 Costs of this cycling vacation

 This cycling vacation was a bit more expensive than our average.
-That was because of the bus and the relatively expensive food and drinks at gas stations.
-The campsites in Spain were also expensive, but we camped in the wild most of the times.
+That was because of the bus and the relatively costly food and drinks at gas stations.
+The campsites in Spain were also expensive, but we camped in the wild most of the time.

-In total we spent 700 euros each for our 24 day vacation.
+In total, we spent 700 euros each for our 24-day vacation.
 Every day we ate and drank for about 13 euros per person.
-That includes breakfast, second breakfast, lunch, gas station break, dinner, and snacks before going to sleep.
+That includes breakfast, a second breakfast, lunch, a gas station break, dinner, and snacks before going to sleep.
 That is, on the occasions we had food.

-The campsites cost around 28 euros per night, for both of us.
-The campsite at the Mediterranean was 30 euros, while the ones farther in land were 25.
+The campsites cost around 28 euros per night for both of us.
+The campsite in the Mediterranean was 30 euros, while the ones farther on land were 25.
 The one in Andorra was 13.
-As we only stayed on campsites 8 times this comes down to 5 euros per person per day.
+As we only stayed on campsites eight times, this comes down to 5 euros per person per day.

 Below is an overview of the total costs.